 PGGM External Management aims to appoint external managers whose objectives and beliefs on responsible investment closely match those of PGGM and our clients.
 This includes our client's ambition to create a positive SDG impact.
 We stimulate the external managers to contribute to these impact ambitions through their investment decisions and, where applicable, by measuring this impact.
-This will vary per mandate as tracking an equity index is significantly different than managing an impact focused equity portfolio.
-To a large degree the positive impact of our externally managed investments is measured through our internally developed methodology.
+This will vary per mandate as tracking an equity index is significantly different than managing an impact focused equity portfolio

-For each of the asset categories that we monitor, PGGM compare their ESG score versus the benchmark and report on this on a monthly basis.
-There is continuous progress in improving the quality of ESG and impact reporting (like CO2 reduction), mainly due to investors like PGGM who discuss this topic on every manager meeting and call.
+For each of the asset categories that we monitor, PGGM periodically compare their ESG score versus the benchmark.
+There is continuous progress in improving the quality of ESG and impact reporting (like CO2 reduction), mainly due to investors like PGGM who discuss this topic on managers meeting and calls.
 We use MSCI, Trucost and Sustainalytics data (and are planning to also use the Entis data once available) to compare the managers to their benchmark and to their peers.

 PGGM Responsible Investment department has created a framework to identify which bonds can be defined as Positive Impact Bonds.
-The investment teams with credit mandates can propose new names to this universe.
+The investment teams can propose new names to this universe.

 PGGM RI ultimately defines which bonds are eligible to be defined 'Positive Impact Bonds'.
 Green bonds are part of these Positive Impact Bonds.
 All Green bonds are Positive Impact bonds, however not all Positive Impact bonds are green bonds.

 Managers who manage an equity impact mandate are expected to conduct a thorough impact analysis of the companies, perform an in-depth analysis of ESG factors and also pay attention to the possible reputation risk.
-The decision to invest in a company is explained in a 'company paper' in which the positive impact that the company creates.
+The decision to invest in a company is explained in a 'company paper'.
 In other mandates, for example, the emphasis is on reducing the carbon footprint.
-This can be achieved by adjusting the benchmark and removing the companies with the highest CO_2 emissions, or by reducing the CO_2 budget for the portfolio over a certain period of time.
-2. Adverse impact: minimise negative impact The social and environmental impact of the capital entrusted to us by our clients is significant.
+This can be achieved by adjusting the benchmark and removing the companies with the highest $CO_2$ emissions, or by reducing the $CO_2$ budget for the portfolio over a certain period of time.

+2. Adverse impact: minimise negative impact

+The social and environmental impact of the capital entrusted to us by our clients is significant.
 We can stimulate a positive contribution to a sustainable world and have the responsibility to minimise adverse impact.
 Adverse impacts refers to negative impacts (harm) to individuals, workers, communities and the environment.
 External Management has embraced this responsibility and integrated it in our investment process along with other ESG issues in the selection and monitoring process